-Why was I here?
-I was here to study climate change.
-The glaciers in these mountains are important to people.
-They feed rivers and give water to millions of people.
-Yet, warmer temperatures are causing the glaciers to melt too quickly.
+Here, the glaciers provide water to millions of people.
+They also feed rivers that flow to parts of Asia where billions of people live.
+Warmer temperatures are causing the glaciers to melt too quickly.
 We want to know more about this.
-So, we took samples of ice, snow, rocks, and water.
-We also set up weather stations.
+So, we collected samples of ice, snow, rocks, and water.
+We also set up weather stations along the way.

 The Lukla airport is high in the Himalaya.

-Crampons on boots and ice axes helped with climbing.
+Crampons on boots and ice axes help with the climbing.

-Each member of the team practiced ice climbing.
+Each member of the team learned to use the ice climbing tools.